 What Is Secrets Management?

-Secrets management is a term that includes tools and methods organizations utilize for centrally securing and managing the lifecycle of digital authentication credentials.
-This includes sensitive data such as passwords, SSH keys, API keys, tokens, PKI certificates, and encryption keys that are used to authenticate a user or machine in order to access applications or services within the organization’s IT ecosystem.
+Secrets management is the use of tools and methods to securely store, access and centrally manage the lifecycle of digital authentication credentials.
+This includes sensitive data such as passwords, keys, APIs, tokens, and certificates.
+These secrets are used to authenticate a user or machine in order to access applications or services within an organization’s IT ecosystem.

 - SSH keys